Controllers Of Personal Information

 The types of information we gather are:

-You can choose to receive text messages to your mobile from us by signing up in our offices or online.
-When you sign up with Luscombe & Co (UK) Ltd, we may, from time to time, send you information about our affiliated companies.
+Text (SMS) Communications: You can choose to receive text messages to your mobile from us by signing up in our offices or online.
+When you sign up with Luscombe & Co.
+(UK) Ltd, we may, from time to time, send you information about our affiliated companies.
 The emails we send will include relevant news items, special offers, advance notice of new products and promotions, updates on services offered and notification of upcoming events.
-You may unsubscribe at any time from receiving text messages from us by logging into your Luscombe & Co account area and deselecting the option to receive SMS alerts from us.
+You may unsubscribe at any time from receiving text messages from us by logging into your Luscombe & Co. account area and deselecting the option to receive SMS alerts from us.

 When we collect your personal information, it is shared only with our affiliate and subsidiary entities as mentioned above and third parties as further described herein:

-As we continue to develop our business, we may sell or buy companies, subsidiaries, or business units.
+Business Transfers: As we continue to develop our business, we may sell or buy companies, subsidiaries, or business units.
 In such transactions, user information generally is one of the transferred business assets.
-In the unlikely event that Luscombe & Co (UK) Ltd or substantially all of its assets are acquired, user information will of course be one of the transferred assets.
+In the unlikely event that Luscombe & Co.
+(UK) Ltd or substantially all of its assets are acquired, user information will of course be one of the transferred assets.

 Is Data Transferred Outside The EU?